 Incoming information is noise if it’s “unusable, untimely, hypothetical” or simply “distracting.”

-Information is unusable if it doesn’t cause you to change your behavior.
+Information is unusable if it doesn’t cause you to change your behaviour.
 It’s untimely if you won’t use it soon.
 Hypothetical information is what “could be” instead of “what is.”
 Distractions could be anything that keeps you from achieving your goals.
-And according to Achor, reducing noise “by just 5%” could boosts your signal and helps you lead a happier, healthier, more productive life.
+And according to Achor, reducing noise “by just 5%” could boost your signal and helps you lead a happier, healthier, more productive life.

 And the following could help to decrease your noise consumption by at least 5% :